obayalhusein/estarta-obay-nextjs-ts-task/README.md

 ## Hello Estarta :)
-This is Next js project on Typescript language, I was trying to show an example of (SSR, SSR, Static) on 3 diffrenet pages
+This is Next js project on Typescript language, I was trying to show an example of (SSR, SSR, Static) on 3 diffrenet pages, but I didn't have time to finish it.

 ### Dependencies:
 - Material UI